Skip to content

 }

-Method 4: Use SOCKS5 Proxy with UDP Support
+Method 4: Use a SOCKS5 proxy with UDP support

 options.add_argument('--force-webrtc-ip-handling-policy=default_public_interface_only')